epfml/ml-project-1-machines-have-learned/README.md

 To test our project, follow these steps:

-1. Execute `python run.py` to generate the AIcrowd submission .csv file.
-Be patient, as it might take some time.
+1. Execute python run.py to generate the AIcrowd submission .csv file.
+Make sure to import the datasets with the path "data/dataset_to_release_2/" before running the script.

 2. Refer to the `best_model.ipynb` and `comparison.ipynb` notebooks for detailed insights and comparisons.